cloudendpoints/esp/doc/tutorial.md

 - built ESP from source
 - ran all unit and integration tests locally
 - ran ESP locally with a local Bookstore backend
-- integrated your local ESP with Endpoins Service Control to enable Endpoints features (logging, monitoring, API Key validation).
+- integrated your local ESP with Endpoints Service Control to enable Endpoints features (logging, monitoring, API Key validation).

 To learn more about Endpoints, you can visit our